Scouse (food): Variations

 Lobscouse is also remembered in other parts of the country.
 In the Potteries, a similar stew is known as "lobby", and people from Leigh, Greater Manchester, are known as "lobby-gobblers".
 In North Wales the full form is retained as "lobsgows" (Welsh: lapsgóws).
 A version of scouse has been known on the Atlantic coast of Canada in Newfoundland and Labrador, from at least 1792.
 It is described as a sea dish of minced and salted beef, crumbled sea biscuit, potatoes and onions.

 Global Scouse Day

-Since 2000 there has been an annual International or Global Scouse Day held, where bars, cafés and restaurants in Liverpool and around the world put scouse on the menu for the day, raising funds for charities.
+Since 2000 there has been an annual Global Scouse Day held, where bars, cafés and restaurants in Liverpool put scouse on the menu for the day, raising funds for charities.